padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.10.1
+### ASVS Requirement 2.10.1 - Not Relevant

 **ASVS Requirement Description**: Verify that intra-service secrets do not rely on unchanging credentials such as passwords, API keys or shared accounts with privileged access.

 **Related Non-Functional Requirement**: Security

-**Justification**: This requirement is relevant because it ensures that intra-service secrets, which are often used for secure communication between different services in the application, do not rely on unchanging credentials.
-This can help to prevent unauthorized access to the services.
+**Justification**: This requirement is not relevant because, given the scope of the project, it's unlikely that the application will have multiple services that need to communicate securely with each other.

-**Security Requirement**: Dynamic Intra-Service Secrets - The application should ensure that intra-service secrets do not rely on unchanging credentials such as passwords, API keys or shared accounts with privileged access.
+**Security Requirement**: NOT APPLICABLE > Dynamic Intra-Service Secrets - The application should ensure that intra-service secrets do not rely on unchanging credentials such as passwords, API keys or shared accounts with privileged access.

 ---